ibexa/documentation-developer/docs/guide/config_repository.md

 user_data: User data
 ```

-In order to see your translations taking effect, you need to change your [Back Office language](back_office_translations.md#changing-back-office-languages) accordingly.
+To see your translations, you need to change your [Back Office language](back_office_translations.md#changing-back-office-languages) accordingly.

 ## Limit of archived Content item versions